mattruma/MJR068/DEMO.md

 ## Questions

-How do I not trigger on certain files or trigger on certain files?
+How do I NOT trigger on certain paths or file changes?

+How does this work for DataOps?